About Your Privacy

 Collection, Use and Disclosure of Personally-Identifying Information

 As defined above, Personally-Identifying Information is information that can be directly associated with a specific person.
 Company collects a range of Personally-Identifying Information from and about Website users.
 Much of the Personally-Identifying Information collected by Company about users is information provided by users themselves at the time they sign up to submit materials for a Website interactive program or make a purchase from Company by use of the Website.
-That information includes each user’s [insert information: This may include name, address, credit card number or PIN information].
-Users also may:[describe other ways users contribute information: this may include reviews of products].
+That information includes each user’s name, address, email address, phone number, and credit card information.
+Users also may contribute information through contact forms, email signup, contest entries, or product reviews as examples.

 Users of the Website are under no obligation to provide Company with Personally-Identifying Information of any kind, with the caveat that a user’s refusal to do so may prevent the user from using certain Website features or from making purchasers through the Website.